qfig/Educational-Openers/README.md

 # Inspect Element and Console
-This BookMarklet will give you access to JavaScript console and Inspect Element, Simply paste the code into a bookmark's page and run it, you will be given an icon in the bottom right of your screen, click it and you will have access to it all!
+This BookMarklet will give you access to JavaScript console and Inspect Element, Simply open the `Inspect-Element-and-Console` file and **click raw** then select all on the new page with CTRL A and copy it into a bookmark.